kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 ## Mitigation

-Based on the information obtained during Diagnosis, try to find the cause of the issue and resolve it.
+Based on the information obtained during the diagnosis procedure, try to identify the root cause and resolve the issue.

 <!--DS: If you cannot resolve the issue, log in to the
-link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the Diagnosis procedure.-->
+link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the diagnosis procedure.-->
 <!--USstart-->
 If you cannot resolve the issue, see the following resources: